ovhlabs/knowledge-base/en/_posts/2016-03-08-quick-start.md

 For this format the time is in the RFC 3339 format.

  - To see your logs, get back to the Lab Manager and look for the `Graylog access` link just under your token.
 Click on the link to jump straight to Graylog.
-You have to use the Paas Logs credentials that were first given when you have created your user at the first step in the form of `ra-logs-XXXXX/yourpassword`.
+You have to use the PaaS Logs credentials that were first given when you have created your user at the first step in the form of `ra-logs-XXXXX/your_password`.
 If you have not written them, you can click `reset password` in the PaaS Logs Manager (at top right) to obtain a new one.
 The Graylog login page looks like this:

 ![login Graylog](/kb/images/2016-03-08-quick-start/login.png)